 Pro 1 Avalanche Course

-Students learn how to recognize and travel through avalanche terrain, and how to document snow, avalanche, and weather phenomena to the US Industry standard.
-Instructors provide coaching and teaching both in the field and the classroom.
-Upon successful completion of a written test and field test, students are awarded certification recognized by the American Avalanche Association (A3).
+Students refine terrain recognition and travel skills while gaining experience characterizing avalanche paths and avalanche occurrences.
+Students are given the opportunity to leverage previous experience in terrain and deepen their understanding of how snowpack and terrain interact.
+Instructors provide coaching, instruction and ongoing evaluation both in the field and the classroom.
+Upon successful completion of a final written exam and several field exams, students are awarded an industry standard certification recognized by the American Avalanche Association (A3).

 - Review requirements (found below).

 - Pay the application fee/course deposit

 - Fill out the course registration form here.

 - Receive receipt of application fee/course registration from our office.